 Jill Starley-Grainger is commissioning editor for the Sunday Times Travel Magazine.
-Each month she'll be musing for us on some of the finer things in life when it comes to travel.
-This month, she's sharing her favourite travel-booking sites.
+Sharing some of the finer things in life when it comes to travel; here shares her favourite travel-booking sites.

 Thanks to the internet, we’re all travel agents now.
 Theoretically, this means more choice and less chance of your hotel overlooking a construction site.
 Realistically, this means I often spend more time planning a holiday than actually enjoying it.